 I learned about the power of words and how they can help and heal others and ourselves.
-This has become my aspiration when using my TikTok and other social media platforms.
+This has become my motivation for using my TikTok and other social media platforms.
 This journey taught me to always be open to others and ourselves, and it helped me ease things when accepting new challenges and communicating with others.
 I now feel confident in expressing myself, which has made things easier for me so far.

 Hi Indra,